What Should Be Put Into a Release?

 When a party executes a Release the intention is for closure and to bring the disputed issues too an end.
-As above, a prominent purpose of settling a legal dispute is to achieve finality and be relieved from further carrying the burden of worry and attention to the legal dispute.
-Accordingly, a finality clause within a Release is usually prepared with terms that forbid the releasing party from pursuing any further and in any way that bring the released party.
-As per the Court of Appeal in the matter of Sinclair-Cockburn Insurance Brokers Ltd. v.
-Richards, 2002 CanLII 45031, even in circumstances where a releasing party subsequently brings proceedings against a third party and that third party then brings a claim for contribution or indemnity, and perhaps other things, against the party released earlier, the subsequent proceeding should be stayed so as to ensure the peace previously bought by the releasee.
+As above, a prominent purpose of settling a legal dispute is to achieve finality and be relieved from further carrying of the burden of worry and attention to the legal dispute.
+Accordingly, a finality clause within a Release is usually prepared with terms that forbid the releasing party from pursuing the issues any further and in any way that may bring the released party back into the fray of litigation.
+Accordingly, per the Court of Appeal in the matter of Sinclair-Cockburn Insurance Brokers Ltd. v.
+Richards, 2002 CanLII 45031, in circumstances where a releasing party subsequently brings proceedings against a third party, and then that third party brings a claim for contribution or indemnity, and perhaps other things, against the previously released party, the subsequent proceeding should be stayed so as to ensure the litigative peace as previously bought by the releasee.
 Specifically, the Court of Appeal said:

 Here, Richards issued a performance bond for $5.8 million on behalf of the surety Canadian General Insurance to the principal Wiggins, the mechanical subcontractor on their hospital project, in favour of the obligee Vanbots Construction, the general contractor on the project.
 Richards acted fraudulently because she knew that Wiggins was not bondable and that she did not have Canadian General's authority to issue the bond.
 Nonetheless, Canadian General had to honour the bond because it had given Richards general authority to issue performance bonds on its behalf.